AnthonyLeung1996/bybit-copy-trade/README.md

 BYBIT_COPY_ACCOUNT_API_HOST
 ```

-where source account means the account which you want to read the trading activities from, and copy account is the account will mimic the trades of source account.
+- Source account means the account which you want to read the trading activities from, and copy account is the account will mimic the trades of source account.
+- API host should be either <https://api-testnet.bybit.com> (Testnet) or <https://api.bybit.com> (Mainnet).

 Step to create API key: